RonnieFu/Graph-Database-Benchmark/README.md

 The useful scripts for each databases are placed under the each directory respectively, which mainly contains the queries and data loading scripts.

-the report can be also found.
+the report can be also found here,

 CSCI5120-projcet-Phase2-report-FUJunchen-ZHANGWeidong-LIUXingchen.pdf